-- (i) Lack of top management commitment.
-MRP must be accepted by top management as a planning tool with specific reference to profit results.
-All executives concerned with the implementation of the MRP system must be educated emphasizing the importance of MRP as a closed-loop, integrated strategic planning tool. - (ii) MRP was presented and perceived as a complete and stand-alone system to run a firm, rather than as part of the total system. - (iii) The issue of how MRP can be made to function with just-in-time production system.
+- Lack of top management commitment.
+MRP must be accepted by top management as a planning tool with specific reference to profit results. - MRP was presented and perceived as a complete and stand-alone system to run a firm, rather than as part of the total system. - The issue of how MRP can be made to function with just-in-time production system. - MRP also needs a high degree of accuracy for operation